 The long-term expected rate of return on OPEB plan investments was determined using a buildingblock method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the OPEB plan's target asset allocation as of September 30, 2021, are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the OPEB plan's target asset allocation as of Sept.
+30, 2022, are summarized in the following table:

-Target Allocation Real Rate of Return
+Long-term Expected

-25.0% 5.4%
+Asset Class Target Allocation Real Rate of Return

-16.0 9.1
+Domestic equity pools 25.0% 5.1%

-15.0 7.5
+Private equity pools 16.0 8.7

-10.5 (0.7)
+International equity pools 15.0 6.7

-10.0 5.4
+Fixed income pools 13.0 (0.2)

-9.0 2.6
+Real estate and infrastructure pools 10.0 5.3

-12.5 6.1
+Absolute return pools 9.0 2.7

-2.0 (1.3)
+Real return/opportunistic pools 10.0 5.8

-100.0%
+Short-term investment pools 2.0 (0.5)

-16.0 15.0 10.5 10.0 9.0 12.5 2.0
+Total 100.0%

-Long-term rates of return are net of administrative expenses and 2.0% inflation.
+^{}Long-term rates of return are net of administrative expenses and 2.2% inflation.